 Visuospatial Abilities #

-Visuospatial functions involve the ability to perceive, analyze, and understand visual information about where objects are in space.
+Visuospatial functions involve the ability to perceive, analyse, and understand visual information about where objects are in space.
 Important components include:

-- Visual Perception: The ability to recognize and interpret visual stimuli.
+- Visual Perception: The ability to recognise and interpret visual stimuli.

 - Spatial Orientation: The skill to navigate and orient oneself in space.